sopra-fs24-group-25/SketchyPhone-Client/reports.md

 - visual changes

 Xindi Liu

-- Wrote integration tests for the newly added features such as Hisotry, persistent users
+- Wrote integration tests for the newly added features such as History, persistent users
 - Minor change to the DTO to cover new features

 ## 13.05 - 19.05

 Victor Cruz da Silva

 - Fixed issue where getTopThree would return list of all drawings/prompts with at least one vote instead of only the top three. #133, #134

+Noé Matumona

+- server-side update to UserGetDTO to allow modification of username and nickname from profile on client-side #36, #37, #41
+- updated profile functionality to have username displayed correctly, correct reset of nickname and username when not saving #36, #37, #41
+- implemented persistent user login and sign up
+- implemented automatic exiting of game when logging out from lobby